 BLAKE NIWA Ambassador – Climate/Atmosphere, Wellington/Lauder

-In this role, the BLAKE Ambassador will join NIWA science teams and become engaged in the day-to-day activities of measurement programmes at the key NIWA measurement sites of Lauder (Central Otago) and Wellington (Baring Head).
+In this role, Amy will join NIWA science teams and become engaged in the day-to-day activities of measurement programmes at the key NIWA measurement sites of Lauder (Central Otago) and Wellington (Baring Head).

 BLAKE NIWA Ambassadors – Aquaculture, Bream Head

-In this role, two young New Zealanders will join NIWA’s highly-skilled aquaculture team at the Northland Marine Science Centre, which is home to New Zealand’s largest on-land marine research facility.
+In this role, Georgia and Jenny will join NIWA’s highly-skilled aquaculture team at the Northland Marine Science Centre, which is home to New Zealand’s largest on-land marine research facility.

 Here they will be part of a well-disciplined and efficient operation at the cutting edge of research and production to farm marine finfish and participate in the day to day operations of this vibrant and successful sight.
 They will learn good and ethical fish husbandry, how to look after large broodstock (fish as large as 40kg), larval rearing and the production of live microfeeds, size grading, health management, basic system management, feed management and finally harvesting.